jackmerrill/maatt.fr/content/blog/lunar-2022.md

 +++
-title="Year of the Tiger: A New Year, A Fresh Coat of Paint" description="With the year of the tiger here, it seemed fitting to give this site a fresh coat of paint to kick-off the new year on the right foot." date=2022-02-15 draft=false
+title="Year of the Tiger: A New Year, A Fresh Coat of Paint" description="A small update to the website as a whole for the new year." date=2022-02-15 draft=false
 +++